Rethinking Public Policy: Can We Solve the World's Problems

 Learning outcomes

-• Have a knowledge and understanding of different areas of public policy;
+• have gained knowledge and understanding of different areas of public policy;

-• Have learnt various concepts and models regarding public policy in different country contexts;
+• have learnt various concepts and models regarding public policy in different country contexts; and

 Assessment methods